GaleProulx/ix_anthology/submission_guidelines.md

 ---
 layout: page
-title: SUBMISSION OPTIONS
+title: Standard Submission Guidelines
 permalink: /submission-guidelines
 ---

-## Standard Submission Guidelines

-### Standard Submissions Close March 15th at Midnight
+## Submissions Close March 15th at Midnight

 *IX Anthology* is a creative nonfiction collection whose focus is on the Title IX process on college campuses.
 Whether you were directly involved in a Title IX case or simply saw the impact it had on a close friend or family member, we want to hear your stories (with consent from the person involved, of course)!